More from Rob

 Kim and Elaine shaking their stuff.

 Saturday saw a change of pace with our local band Krista Green and the Bees performing tracks from the beatles up present hits including their own songs from their latest album.
 They were accompanied by Tessasaurus Rex.
-Our lovely Dutch dinosaur who danced the night away Thank you Tessa for for a great laugh and for bring dinosaurs to the Jurassic Rally.
+Our lovely Dutch dinosaur who danced the night away Thank you Tessa for for a great laugh and for bringing dinosaurs to the Jurassic Rally.

 Tessasaurus Rex.
 A rare breed of dinosaur that was thought to have been extinct for many millions of years.